 When it comes to tackling tough issues in our community, it really does take a village.
 United Way of Northern New Mexico has actively worked with the health councils in Los Alamos and Rio Arriba.
 There are pressing needs we are all capable of overcoming.
 We can do it together.
 The United Way of Northern New Mexico has officially opened the 2014 Grant Season with the release of the Request For Proposals on March 17th.
-Does your organization serve in the following areas?

 - Youth Development – Mentorship programs.